 Shorter-wavelength, whiter LEDs should be avoided as these attract more invertebrates.
-LED colour temperature may not influence the attraction of invertebrates to LEDs in New Zealand (eg Pawson and Bader, 2014).
+LED colour temperature may not influence the attraction of invertebrates to LEDs in New Zealand (e.g. Pawson and Bader, 2014).

 If technological advances allow, the use of LED lights that mix coloured light from three or more monochromatic LED sources will be investigated as this would potentially provide a high level of control over emitted wavelengths to allow adjustment if necessary.
-Ultimately, however, lighting design will be determined by human health and safety considerations.
+Ultimately, however, the primary factor in lighting selection and design decisions will is likely to be determined by human health and safety considerations.